Michaela Morgan: Awards

+In 2017, Morgan's edited collection of poems, entitled Wonderland: Alice in Poetry, was shortlisted for the Clippa Poetry Award.

 History

 She started her career with the Edward series of picture books in the mid-1980s, having previously worked as a teacher and run her own shop.
 She works with a wide variety of publishers, though some of her longest running titles have been the Cool Clive books with Oxford University Press.